6XGate/bridgecmdr/README.md

 - For hot-reload development mode: `yarn dev`
 - For product builds: `yarn build`
-- For packaged application: `yarn package`
+- For packaged application: `yarn make`

 ### Docker and ARM support